gopi-suvanam/scribbler/README.md

 Not to be used for:
 1. Production use cases
 2. As an alternative to webapps
-3. Working with sensitive data like login/pwd/private keys etc.
+3. Working with sensitive data like personal information.

 ## Collaboration
 The tool does not store data on cloud as it is intended to be a fully open source product for self-hosting/use on local machines.
 A fully hosted solution with collaboration is in the Roadmap.
 Collabortion is still possible through: